ChenXiang96/SlicerColoc-Z-Stats/README.md

 ## Installation
 * The 3D Slicer stable version 5.0.3 is needed to use this module: [version Version 5.0.3](https://download.slicer.org/).
 Or it can be downloaded from this [link](https://slicer-packages.kitware.com/#collection/5f4474d0e1d8c75dfc70547e/folder/62cc513eaa08d161a31c1372)
-* Method 1:
   * Open “Extensions Manager” using menu: View / Extensions manager.
 On macOS, Extensions manager requires the [application to be installed](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#mac).
   * Go to “Install extensions” tab
   * Go to “Quantification” category
   * Click “Install” button of “ColocZStats” to install it.
   * Wait until “Restart” button in the lower-right corner becomes enabled, then click “Restart”.
   * For more information on how to install extension via the “Extensions Manager”, see this [link](https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html#install-extensions).
-* Method 2:
-  * This is a Python scripted module.
-Download the source code from [here](https://github.com/ChenXiang96/SlicerColoc-Z-Stats).
-  * Extract downloaded package (for example, to C:\Users\Public).
-  * Run 3D Slicer, search for the 'Extension Wizard' extension in the 'Modules' search box at the top and open it.
-Then click the 'Select Extension' button located under the 'Extension Tools' collapsible button.
-  * Select the path of this module to import it to Slicer(for example, C:\Users\Public\SlicerColoc-Z-Stats-main).

 ## Tutorial
 * Start 3D Slicer